perladvent/perldotcom/content/article/_pub_2010_03_perl5i-makes-more-simple-things-simple.md

 {
+   "date" : "2010-03-23T06:00:01-08:00",
+   "slug" : "/pub/2010/03/perl5i-makes-more-simple-things-simple.html",
-   "draft" : null,
+   "title" : "perl5i Makes More Simple Things Simple", "draft" : null,
-   "thumbnail" : null,
+   "image" : null,
-   "description" : "Suppose that you want to load a module dynamically (you have the name in a scalar), then alias a function from that module to a new name in another class.
-In other words, you want a renaming import.
-How do...", "image" : null,
    "authors" : [
       "michael-schwern"
    ],
+   "categories" : "development",
    "tags" : [
       "perl",
       "perl-5",
       "perl-programming",
       "perl5i"
    ],
-   "title" : "perl5i Makes More Simple Things Simple", "categories" : "development",
-   "date" : "2010-03-23T06:00:01-08:00",
-   "slug" : "/pub/2010/03/perl5i-makes-more-simple-things-simple"
+   "description" : "Suppose that you want to load a module dynamically (you have the name in a scalar), then alias a function from that module to a new name in another class.
+In other words, you want a renaming import.
+How do...", "thumbnail" : null
 }